 - Certificate of Proficiency and Post-Graduate Diplomas Approved by Council, these certificates and diplomas signify the completion of a recognized program of degree-level courses and imply the attainment of a degree-level standard of proficiency, achievement, or promotion. - Diploma in Agronomy & Diploma in Agribusiness Approved by Council, this program includes university-level courses, and completion implies the attainment of a university-level standard of achievement which is fully transferable into certain degree-level programs. - Certificate of Successful Completion These programs are approved by the Vice-President Academic & Provost following consultation with the Registrar and the Academic Programs Committee.
 This term is used to signify the successful completion of a course or program of courses appropriate for post-secondary training but not classified as degree-level courses.
 The topics covered in these courses may be similar to topics covered in degree-level courses, but the distinguishing features are normally differences in the breadth and depth of understanding required for successful completion.
-Implies the attainment of a standard of proficiency, achievement or promotion appropriate for post-secondary training. - Certificate of Attendance These programs are approved by the Executive Director of CCDE or the Dean of a college, after consultation with the Provost & Vice-President (Academic).
+Implies the attainment of a standard of proficiency, achievement or promotion appropriate for post-secondary training.
+Certificates of Successful Completion not under the authority of a College shall fall under the authority of CCDE. - Certificate of Attendance These programs are approved by the Executive Director of CCDE or the Dean of a college, after consultation with the Provost & Vice-President (Academic).
 This term is used to certify satisfactory attendance at a community-level course or program of courses sponsored by CCDE or a college at the University of Saskatchewan.
 It does not imply attainment of a standard of proficiency, achievement or promotion.